 Ovarian stimulation in IVF Treatment cycle

-This is when we at our IVF center in Mumbai/ test tube baby center actually start the IVF treatment/ICSI cycle.
+This is when we at our IVF centre in Mumbai/ test tube baby centre actually start the IVF treatment/ICSI cycle.
 You will need to come on day1/day2 of periods.
 A baseline ultrasound is performed to rule out ovarian cysts.
 If a cyst is present, the cycle may be postponed to next month or the cyst can be aspirated and the cycle can be started.

 If required, baseline hormone levels like Serum E2 and LH are tested.
 This is to make sure your ovaries are “sleeping” or are suppressed so that the stimulation of ovaries with (Gonadotrophins) HMG /FSH injections will happen correctly.